g026r/pocket-library-toolkit/docs/playtimes.md

 * Lynx: `0x20000000`

-Setting this initial byte to a value beyond the appropriate system boundary (e.g. setting the first byte on a game marked as GB in list.bin to `04` or above) will cause the Pocket to briefly freeze when accessing the library entry, after which it will delete it from the library.
+Setting this initial byte to a value beyond the appropriate system boundary (e.g. setting the first byte on a game marked as GBC in list.bin to `03` or below or `08` or above) will cause the Pocket to briefly freeze when accessing the library entry, after which it will delete the game from the library.